CV

 Vela · vela.study · 2024–present · live, solo founder

-Fourth & 2 · MFL-GM-Consol · in progress
+Fourth & 2 / Gridiron Platform · in progress · solo founder

-Pattern-first compositional scaffolding retrieves structural moves from a curated memoir corpus without exposing source sentences (plagiarism-distance enforcement at two layers — bigram overlap + Sonnet critic).
-Experience × emotion taxonomy enables cross-axis querying ("scene-setting under shame," "internal monologue under tenderness").
+User problem solved.
+Writers can become more capable inside an AI-augmented environment rather than be quietly substituted.
+Pattern-first compositional scaffolding retrieves structural moves from a curated memoir corpus without exposing source sentences (plagiarism-distance enforcement at two layers — bigram overlap + critic).

 Commonplace · 2026 · architecture

 Scholarly corpus infrastructure.
-Ingests public-domain primary-source archives — Patrologia Latina (217 volumes via Corpus Corporum), CCEL (38 volumes ANF/NPNF), Sefaria (full Jewish primary corpus), Perseus Digital Library — alongside contemporary academic works.
-Per-vertical extraction manifests pull relevant passages into downstream editorial products.
+Ingests public-domain primary-source archives — Patrologia Latina via Corpus Corporum, CCEL (ANF/NPNF), Sefaria, Perseus Digital Library — alongside contemporary academic works, with per-vertical extraction manifests pulling relevant passages into downstream editorial products.

-Outlier: demonstrated ~1000× research capacity amplification — research questions that would require a scholar weeks of library work return cited synthesis in under 2 minutes at ~$0.13 in API cost.
+Technical problem solved.
+Roughly 1000× research-capacity amplification — questions that would require a scholar weeks of library work return cited synthesis in under two minutes at roughly $0.13 in API cost.
+Same extract-then-cite discipline used by Vela's synthesis pipeline, generalized for scholarly use against canonical primary-source archives.

 Product & Technical Capabilities